 When it comes to other pest control services, Orkin certainly stands out with its extensive online library of common house pests.
 Compared to other pest control companies, Orkin has far more resources for interested customers looking to learn more about common pests.
 When it comes to actual differences in services though, Terminix and Orkin have a very similar list of pests that are included in their standard contracts.
 Both companies require separate contracts and/or additional fees to treat more exotic pests like poisonous spiders, fleas, ticks, carpenter ants, bees, and mosquitos, among others.

-While both companies have A ratings or above with the Better Business Bureau, they each suffer from fairly poor customer reviews across a number of platforms.
+While both companies have A ratings or above with the Better Business Bureau, they each suffer from fairly poor customer reviews across a number of platforms like ConsumerAffairs and Yelp.
 The complaints are similar across both companies, many of which pertain to the services being slightly overpriced and/or not effectively mitigating certain pest problems.

 It’s important to note though, that the industry as a whole suffers from lower customer satisfaction scores than many other industries.
 Part of this could be the result of happy customers not wanting to advertise to the world that they had a pest problem.
 On the flip side, only very dissatisfied customers might feel compelled to leave a scathing review.
 Reading through hundreds of reviews about these two companies, it was rare to see complaints about their termite control services.
 Most negative reviews mentioned rodents, roaches, and other insects.